 With a safety razor, you can easily set up a blade bank.
 You can put your blades in the blade bank after you shave, and then once a year you can take it to the recycling centre to be recycled properly.
 And that’s it.
 No tons of packaging sent to your house every month, and no disposable razors getting thrown away.
 So, another point for the single blade razor is it’s environmentally friendly.

 The Downsides of Single Blade Razors

-It’s unfair for me to only say the good things about single blade razors, and not highlight the areas where they’re not as good as well.
+It’s unfair for me to only say the good things about razors that only use one blade, and not highlight the areas where they’re not as good as well.
 So, here are some reasons you might not want to switch to using a single blade.

 The Shave is More Difficult